 You see affiliate marketing basically involves you connecting people with products/services online & getting paid commissions in return – and there are legitimate places you can get started with it such as Wealthy Affiliate.

 However what you must be aware of is that affiliate marketing takes work & time.
 You cannot just expect to get started today & begin making money tomorrow, it could actually take weeks (or months) before you get your first commission.

 And the reason for that is because it is a business, not a job, so you have to work at it & build it up.

 But the good news is that if you do indeed work at it then affiliate marketing can be a great way to build a solid income online, and the amount you can earn from it (since it’s a business) is totally uncapped.

 You could make $1,000 per month, $10,000 – and some people even make $100,000+ per month!

 But like I say the problem is that the My Home Cash Club system makes out like everything is going to be super easy & that you can simply make money right from the get-go with very little work which just hands down isn’t true.

 It’s just a gimmick to get you to hand over your cash so that whoever is behind it can cash-in at your expense.
-Don’t fall for it, instead you can get started at a legitimate place like Wealthy Affiliate without having to pay anything upfront.
+Don’t fall for it, instead you can get started at a legitimate place like Commission Academy without having to pay anything upfront.

 Can You Get a Refund?